 Try some pre- and post-speech activities that help you calm down and relax.
 For example, meditating the night before a speech or the morning of can significantly reduce stress and help you focus better during your speech.

-You can also try yoga, swimming, reading, or walking while you are travelling to help you take your mind off your speech.
+You can also try yoga, swimming, reading, or walking while you are traveling to help you take your mind off your speech.
 Of course, these are just some examples, but it’s ultimately up to you to decide what activities help you relax and alleviate the stress you may feel while working as a public speaker.

 Take a Break